cusspvz/node.docker/README.md

 * `node.docker` Launcher - is a command-line tool which is a nice candidate to replace all your `node` calls, for a containerized one.
-* `cusspvz/node:onbuild` docker image - Docker image with `ONBUILD` statements for helping you to deploy small, enhanced and *npm* standertized projects.
+* `cusspvz/node:onbuild` docker image - Docker image with `ONBUILD` statements for helping you to deploy small, enhanced and *npm* standartized projects.
 * `cusspvz/node:latest` docker image - Docker Image based on Alpine Linux, this is the base that is **empowering** the super-heros above.